clearpath-docs/Ridgeback-Sphinx-Tutorials/doc/Simulating.rst

     roslaunch ridgeback_gazebo ridgeback_world.launch

 You should see the following window appear, or something like it.
+You will see a base Ridgeback spawned with a Hokuyo UST-10LX laser.
 You can adjust the camera angle by clicking and dragging while holding CTRL, ALT, or the shift key:

 .. image:: images/ridgeback_gazebo.png
     :alt: Simulated Ridgeback in the Race World.